Bursary not available at this time

-Application forms for the bursary can be found here.
+Application are not currently being acepted, but interest can be registered by emailing the Chair or Treasurer.
 Click here for terms of reference for this bursary.
 Closing dates for application are 1st May and 1st November each year and applicants will be notified by the end of those months as to their success.
 In addition, any applicants for the RHS bursaries may be considered for top-up funds from the CGS KB bursary.

 The first Kenneth Black Bursary, awarded though the RHS and combined with their Coke Trust bursary, was awarded to Kirsty Dougall to enable her to undertake a 9 month placement in the gardens of the National Trust's Knighthayes Court.
 Reports of her work are in the June and December 2013 magazines.
 Her final report can be seen by clicking here.